 - Simulated job performance exercises

-This level of interactivity is apt when you want to help your learners understand multifaceted and complex business issues, train them on strategic level skills, as well as bring about a change in their attitude or behavior.
-For instance, relatable digital characters can be used to teach complex concepts or topics with a professional run-through using a game to enable better comprehension and learning impact.
+This level of eLearning interactivity is apt when you want to help your learners understand multifaceted and complex business issues, train them on strategic level skills, as well as bring about a change in their attitude or behavior.
+For instance, a 360o video will help a holiday agent give prospective vacationers an accurate description of places she/he has never been to.

 Bloom’s taxonomy in level 4 courses